yktoo/yktoo.com/content/blog/0318/index.en.md

 Interim contracts are often advertised on special freelancing websites.
 There's a number of them in the Netherlands: [4-freelancers](https://www.4-freelancers.nl/), [IT-contracts](https://www.it-contracts.nl/), [freelance.nl](https://www.freelance.nl/), [Qwery](https://www.qwery.nl/), to name a few.
 Unfortunately, what often happens is that vacancies posted by "honest" brokers get cross-posted by "scroungers" numerous times on different websites.
 It makes it difficult to trace back the original advert, not to mention figuring out who the ultimate customer is.

 [Observ](https://observ.nu/), a project started a few months ago by a colleague, proved very helpful when I was looking for a contract myself.
 Observ is a free IT contract aggregator that collects, classifies, and merges all the numerous copies of the same vacancy scattered across various websites.
-It also marks ones advertised by a "honest" broker (a blue link icon, //betrouwbare broker//):
+It also marks ones advertised by a "honest" broker (a blue link icon, {{< fl "betrouwbare broker" >}}):
 ![](img:4.bp.blogspot.com/-cjUtE071tFg/WN0YRhFH42I/AAAAAAAApr4/WyB_8ceeS0M-JGzjCw6TmK8ZzriLe2wmgCPcB/s1600/observ.nu.picasaweb.png:a "Observ website.")

 Even if you don't plan to use this service for actual searching, you may want to have a look at it to figure out which brokers are safe to work with.

 ## Getting in {#getting-in}

-Once you've found an attractive vacancy, you start the process of *offering* (//aanbieden//) your candidacy.
+Once you've found an attractive vacancy, you start the process of *offering* ({{< fl "aanbieden" >}}) your candidacy.
 Just like with a regular vacancy, you are commonly required to send in the following two documents:

 * Your CV;
-* A cover letter (//motivatiebrief//).
+* A cover letter ({{< fl "motivatiebrief" >}}).

 I won't go into details about a perfect CV here as this topic has already myriads of books dedicated to it.
 What's the most important is that it must match the described profile as closely as possible, because the recruiters dealing with the torrent of incoming applications are often not aware that *Tomcat* is also a *servlet container*.